PlatinumVox/Sai-Alawo/Alawo Complete.md

 # Chapter Six
 ## Daily Life
 ##### **Domestic**
-In households throughout the Haven system, small and commonly overlooked technologies do their part.
+In households throughout the Alawo system, small and commonly overlooked technologies do their part.
 Many of these techs have a simple and specific function related to basic survival needs, such as preparing food, controlling the environment, and cleaning.

 Occasionally, these technologies can be surprisingly advanced, as they were considered quite valuable during the Years of Darkness after the Great War.
 The many advanced technologies would be difficult to understand if the races did not hold onto their knowledge by constructing and maintaining these commonplace yet vital technologies.

 ##### **Food Production**
 Many means of producing food exist across the Alawoian continent, including mass farming, hydroponics, hunting, and foraging.
 Much of what decides the method used on any given world is the environment of the area.

 In arctic environments, food is commonly produced through a combination of enclosed farms and hunting.

+While vast swaths of heavily protected farmland with large solar towers dotted throughout dominate the landscape of major nations as Dirigibles allow for a taking of land from the untamed wilds.

 ##### **Currency**
 The most popular form of currency is [[Rafanese Chits]].
 However, valuable commodities such as precious minerals, ammunition, food, and favours are also commonly traded.
 Digital financial institutions such as banks and stock exchanges are rare outside of the Dahani Triumvirate or Rafan Trade Company.